Dimitris-Tzilopoylos/easy-postgresql/Readme.md

     throw new Error("User not created");
   }

-  const roleModel = new Role(tx); // pass the tx -> connection to postgres otherwise this operation is not be atomic
+  const roleModel = new Role(tx); // pass the tx -> connection to postgres otherwise this operation is not atomic

   const roleData = await role.create({ name: "testRole" });
   if (!roleData) {